html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h2 id="toc-style-disbtributed-nodes">Styling distributed nodes</h2>

-`.resetStyleInheritance` is strictly for effecting the styling behavior of the nodes defined **in** the Shadow DOM.
+`.resetStyleInheritance` is strictly for affecting the styling behavior of the nodes defined **in** the Shadow DOM.

 Distributed nodes are a different beast. `<content>` elements allow you to select nodes from the Light DOM and render them at predefined locations in your Shadow DOM.
 They're not logically in the